-Some hotel bookings sites are linked below on the off chance that you might need one.
+Some hotel booking sites are linked below on the off chance that you might need one.

 In case you need a hotel on a short notice you’ll find one on those websites.
-We can recommend ao hostels Dortmund across the street from Dortmund Central station.
+We can recommend AO hostels Dortmund across the street from Dortmund Central station.
 Good value for money.
-You’ll find infos on http://www.aohostels.com.>
+You’ll find infos on www.aohostels.com

-If you want to share hotel/hostel information or you have a spare room just use the comment section or tweet me @germangunners and I’ll do a retweet.
+If you want to share hotel/hostel information or you have a spare room just use the comment section or tweet me @germangunners and I’ll do a retweet for you.

-For those staying overnight or a bit longer than I would suggest heading in to the city centre to enjoy some of the best beer in Europe.
+For those staying overnight or a bit longer I would suggest heading into the city centre to enjoy some of the best beers in Europe.

 We recommend checking the Alter Markt area in the city center.
-There are many restaurants and bars to go to and a tube station near by (Reinoldikirche) which will quickly take you to the stadium.
+There are many restaurants and bars to go to and a tube station near by (Reinoldikirche) which will quickly take you there from the the Stadium.

 In case you need any further information or like a certain topic to be discussed please use the comment section, email or tweet us.
 We hope you enjoy your stay in Germany.
-As I will be on holiday the time Arsenal play in Dortmund (yes I know a bit shit) I may not be able to answer all your questions on a short notice so please be kind;-)
+I will be in Dortmund for the match and in the FZW from midday/afternoon.
+Hope to see you all there.